The Definition of Durability in Engineering: Expectations Vs. Reality

 How you deal with durability will usually depend on what is being designed.

 As you can see, “durability” is all over the place.
-Make sure your expectations of what durability means meet the reality of what you and your roll forming partner design:
+Make sure your expectations of what durability means meet the reality of what you and your roll forming partner design.
+Here's a free e-book to get you started in the right direction: